billsix/cprogrammingbook/doc/05-Arrays.rst

 what does it mean?
 Most of those rules are ‘obvious
 ’ but they do have to be stated.

-Type qualifiers are given a further airing in Chapter 8.
+Type qualifiers are given a further airing in :ref:`structs`.

 Pointer arithmetic
 ~~~~~~~~~~~~~~~~~~